MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 ### Withholding changes for Kentucky

-- The Standard Deduction Amount is $3,270 from $3,160
+- The Standard Deduction Amount is $3,360 from $3,270
-- The Tax Rate remains at 4.0%
+- The Tax Rate reduced to 3.5%

 ### Withholding changes for Maine